 - 2.7.
-The objectives are grouped under the following headings: - Housing and Design - o Require high quality design standards in all future development. - Development should reflect and reinforce the character and quality of Cranleigh. - Meet Cranleigh's housing need in full. - Ensure that the development sites are integrated into the village. - Employment - $\circ$ Encourage new rural commercial development where it is appropriate in the countryside.
+The objectives are grouped under the following headings: - Housing and Design - o Require high quality design standards in all future development. - Development should reflect and reinforce the character and quality of Cranleigh. - Meet Cranleigh's housing need in full. - $\circ~$ Ensure that the development sites are integrated into the village. - Employment - Encourage new rural commercial development where it is appropriate in the countryside. - Environment - o Conserve and improve the ecological, water quality and management of Cranleigh Waters.